 Q: What brought you to that event last month where Doug Ford was speaking?

 WK: I was invited by community members who were concerned about the impact of gun violence.
 I was very thankful to learn about the nuances and concerns within the Somali community that were shared with us via the findings of the event’s larger community engagement strategy.
 What was most impactful for me was the educational presentation made by youth who have taken a lead in helping develop a strategy that involves all levels of governments.
-Kudos to the young people who among the various trials and tribulations that they face as black muslim somali youth still found the time to engage and lead a consultative process in order to not only have their voices heard but to fight for their freedom.
+Kudos to the young people who among the various trials and tribulations that they face as a black Muslim Somali youth still found the time to engage and lead a consultative process in order to not only have their voices heard but to fight for their freedom.
 Their lives.

 Q: What is TAVIS and why are you so passionately against it?

 WK: TAVIS stands for the Toronto Anti-Violence Intervention Strategy, also known as the initiative that was famously associated with the discriminatory practice of ‘carding’ – a clear example of racial profiling and Toronto’s version of the NYPD’s infamous ‘stop & frisk’ practice which blatantly targeted racialized youth.
 I spoke out against a program (TAVIS) that was largely associated with the targeting, racial profiling, carding and intimidation of youth in our communities.
-Additionally the context of being in the west end of Toronto steps away from Dixon, Rexdale, John Garland, Finch and several other communities that have long standing histories of over policing and hyper surveillance all while being limitedly resourced and deprived of access to some of our basic needs such as good jobs, good affordable housing, access to family doctors and grocery stores.
+Additionally the context of being in the west end of Toronto steps away from Dixon, Rexdale, John Garland, Finch and several other communities that have long-standing histories of over policing and hyper-surveillance all while being limitedly resourced and deprived of access to some of our basic needs such as good jobs, good affordable housing, access to family doctors and grocery stores.
 Let us not forget the impact of TAVIS, Project Traveler, and the “Somali policing initiative” which we have heard directly from the Somali community, are all programs that have traumatized many members of the community.

 Q: Not everyone in the room seemed to share your stance.
 Can you talk about the pro-TAVIS side as you see it?

 WK: In true Ford Nation fashion, Doug Ford explicitly stated his “100%” support for the TAVIS program as Premier”.
 This particular statement could not go unaddressed.
-Reintroducing a racist program that permitted law enforcement officers to target young black, racialized and working class communities is not only detrimental it is devastating.
+Reintroducing a racist program that permitted law enforcement officers to target young black, racialized and working-class communities is not only detrimental it is devastating.
 I had to take a stand.
 The introduction of TAVIS certainly could not and should not have been a priority for Mr. Ford.
-I reminded Doug Ford of the impact of the program on many youth, some of whom I had just recently met with earlier during the day.
+I reminded Doug Ford of the impact of the program on many youths, some of whom I had just recently met with earlier during the day.
 Their concerns are clear.
 The impact that these programs have had on them is significant.
 And the responses they require are urgent.

 Q: Ford has repeatedly made claims that the Black community loves him.
 What are your thoughts on this statement?

 WK: Black people are not your property Mr. Ford.
 We are not empty vessels nor spaces of which claims can be staked upon.
 We are not yours to own.
 Notions of political false kinships to Black communities are not new.
-While Mr. Ford vehemently has asserted that Black communities “love him” and that he has engaged thousands of Somali mothers we are yet see the evidence of these thousands of hours of engagement and the public proclamations of love from Black Torontonians, Ontarians and Canadians.
+While Mr. Ford vehemently has asserted that Black communities “love him” and that he has engaged thousands of Somali mothers we are yet to see the evidence of these thousands of hours of engagement and the public proclamations of love from Black Torontonians, Ontarians and Canadians.
 We are not buying what you are selling.

 The impacts of the Ford family continue to reverberate within the Somali community today.
-This is not about you Mr. Ford or using the Black community to shore up your self esteem and support you to self actualize.
-The therapeutics around self that you require addressed can not be responded to on the backs of Black people.
+This is not about you Mr. Ford or using the Black community to shore up your self-esteem and support you to self-actualize.
+The therapeutics around self that you require addressed cannot be responded to on the backs of Black people.
 Interrupt your need for likeability or lovability or at minimum address this privately outside the political sphere.
 We are people.
 We are voting people.
 Reducing our reality to empty notions of likes, seeks to erode who we are as a Black community.
 You must reckon with us reasonably, with respect and some basic policy and political substance.
 We will have it no other way.